qlik-oss/core-website/docs/services/qix-engine/script_syntax/05_Date_and_time_functions.md

 In the examples for each function, the default time and date formats hh:mm:ss and YYYY-MM-DD (ISO 8601) are assumed.

 !!!
-Note When processing a timestamp with a date or time function, the engine ignores any daylight savings time
+Note
-    parameters unless the date or time function includes a geographical position.
+    When processing a timestamp with a date or time function, the engine ignores any daylight savings time parameters unless the date or time function includes a geographic position.
     For example, `ConvertToLocalTime(filetime('Time.qvd'), 'Paris')` would use daylight savings time parameters while `ConvertToLocalTime(filetime('Time.qvd'), 'GMT-01:00')` would not use daylight savings time parameters.